andrescosta/jobico-cloud/README.md

             Specify a different directory name for the addons.
 Default: ./addons --no-addons
             Skip the instalation of addons
-     --post dir_name,[dir_name]
+     --post
-            After the cluster is created successfully, the main.sh script from each of these comma separated directores will be executed.
+            Waits for the cluster to be created and then runs the scripts on the post directory.
      --schedulable-server
             The control plane nodes will be available to schedule pods.
 The default is false(tainted).
      --dry-run